no-venv/CC-Tweaked-Higher-Resolution/README.md

 # ![CC: Tweaked](doc/logo.png)
 [![Current build status](https://github.com/cc-tweaked/CC-Tweaked/workflows/Build/badge.svg)](https://github.com/cc-tweaked/CC-Tweaked/actions "Current build status") [![Download CC: Tweaked on CurseForge](http://cf.way2muchnoise.eu/title/cc-tweaked.svg)][CurseForge]

+## Do not expect this to be stable!

 ## Building this mod

 Build CC: Tweaked with ./gradlew build.
 This will be very slow the first time it runs, as it needs to download a lot of dependencies (and decompile Minecraft several times).
 Subsequent runs should be much faster!